 Sturgeon is the common name for the 27 species of fish belonging to the family Acipenseridae.
 All of the species of this fish are native to the temperate waters of the Northern Hemisphere.

-While sturgeon are found mainly in the Caspian Sea, they are also found in the Black Sea, parts of the Pacific Northwest, the South Atlantic regions of North America, and in big European lakes and rivers.
-Although sturgeon is a saltwater fish, they lay eggs in freshwater, which is a piece of modern sustainable farming efforts.
+Though sturgeon are most often found in the Caspian Sea, they might also be spotted in the South Atlantic regions of North America, the Black Sea, large European rivers and lakes and parts of the Pacific Northwest.
+Sturgeon are saltwater fish, but they lay eggs in freshwater, which is a part of modern sustainable farming efforts.

 WHAT IS CAVIAR?

-Caviar identifies the matured eggs of the fish sturgeon.
-As all caviar lovers know, only sturgeon eggs qualify as caviar!
-Of course, when researching the right product(s), you may come across the word “roe."
-Roe is a more general word that means fish eggs, but roe and caviar are definitely not interchangeable.
+Caviar identifies the matured eggs of sturgeon — only sturgeon eggs can qualify as caviar, which any caviar lover knows!
+Another term you may come across when researching products is "roe."
+Roe is the more general word for fish eggs, but it is not interchangeable with caviar.

-Roe refers to any and all fish eggs, including those from salmon, trout, flying fish, and others.
+Roe refers to any fish eggs, whether salmon, trout, flying fish or other varieties of fish.
 Sturgeon fish eggs are uniquely identified as caviar.
-“Red caviar" is not caviar — it is salmon egg and should more correctly be called salmon roe.
+Further, "red caviar" is not caviar — it is salmon egg and should more correctly be called salmon roe.